 Filter by variant ID (RSID or allele coordinate) — specify the variants of interest directly to retain individuals with any of these variants in the cohort.
 For example, this filter can focus on a known target, or a list of the top hits from a previous GWAS.

 You can save the current cohort as a record object inside of the selected project by clicking the save button.
 The cohort object saves the precise set of filters that were used to generate the cohort as well as the layout of your dashboard chart tiles.

 You can create different dashboard views to enable you to see different groupings of phenotypic fields.
 Once you have a set of tiles that you'd like to save, use the Dashboard Options menu to save the dashboard view.
 The view is saved as a file with type DashboardView.
 When you want to open a view, find the file in the Browse Views dialog.

 To download data from tables select the items you'd like to download (or click the select-all box to include the entire table) and then click the download button.

 You can start an analysis from any accessible project or directly from the list of all available apps.
 The visualization UI enables a shortcut for running an analysis with a saved cohort as an input.
 You can start an analysis by selecting Start Analysis.
-The button is disabled the cohort needs to be saved first.
+If the button is disabled, the cohort needs to be saved first.

 The analysis selection dialog contains only available executions with cohort as an input.
 Select the analysis you would like to run.